 There is a big difference between being lazy and needing rest.
 Your body needs regular rest.
 For your mental well-being, you need to do restful activities.

-While you technically could work eighty hours a week, you aren’t lazy for needing rest after working.
+While you technically could work eighty hours a week, you aren’t lazy for need rest after working.
 We have a tendency to ignore the signals our body gives us that indicate that we need rest.

 Instead of taking time to nap or sleep, we grab more caffeine and try to push through our work.
 However, your body will struggle over time if you’re habitually getting less rest than you need.